Web Accessibility 101

 Which Accessibility Standards Should I Use?

 The importance of digital accessibility goes beyond legal regulations including as 71% of web users with a disability will leave a website that is not accessible.
 The accessibility standard you should use to avoid this is the Web Content Accessibility Guidelines (WCAG 2.0).
-The WCAG has 12 guidelines organized under 4 principles:
+The WCAG has 12 guidelines organized under four principles:

 - Perceivable: Web content can be perceived by the user’s brain regardless of the senses they can use.